 From Fig.~\ref{MC4741_DIB}, we have another important observation: the irradiation response of MC4741 is bimodal.
 The bimodal response is that, for any doses, there is a group (group B) which has the similar slopes as the normal group (group A) but negative intercepts, see Fig.~\ref{MC4741_slope} (c) and (d), respectively.
 For the Pearson's correlation coefficients, see Fig.~\ref{fig:pearsonR} (d).
-The bimodal response was also observed in the input bias current of LM111~\cite{Krieg1999_IEEETNS46-1627} {and the input offset voltage of LM358~\cite{bakerenkov2019experimental}.} To investigate the possible reason, we plot the current-dose profiles for each individual sample in Fig.~\ref{MC4741_LDR}. {For group A, we see clearly a spread behavior of the damage similar to Fig. 2: the larger the pre-irradiation IBC, the bigger the response slope.} For group B, besides the spread behavior, the IBCs for all samples first decrease and then increase with the increasing gamma ray dose. { As the input offset voltage in LM358 is a complex function of the total dose for each type of the input stage, the authors of Ref.~\cite{bakerenkov2019experimental} connected the bimodal behavior of it to the "circuit" factor, i.e., the asymmetry of a current mirror of the differential stage as well as the difference of I-V characteristics of differential pair transistors.
+The bimodal response was also observed in the IBC of LM111~\cite{Krieg1999_IEEETNS46-1627} {and the input offset voltage of LM358~\cite{bakerenkov2019experimental}.} To investigate the possible reason, {we plot the current-dose profile for each group in Fig.~\ref{MC4741_LDR}. {For group A, we see clearly a spread behavior of the damage similar to Fig. 2: the larger the dose the bigger the standard deviations.} For group B, besides the spread behavior, the average value of IBCs first decreases and then increases with the increasing gamma ray dose.} {As the input offset voltage in LM358 is a complex function of the total dose for each type of the input stage, the authors of Ref.~\cite{bakerenkov2019experimental} connected the bimodal behavior of it to the "circuit" factor, i.e., the asymmetry of a current mirror of the differential stage as well as the difference of I-V characteristics of differential pair transistors.
 Here, the IBC of the devices are directly related to the base current of the input-stage transistors~\cite{Pease1996_IEEEREDW-28,Barnaby1999_IEEETNS46-1666, dusseau2006analysis,Krieg1999_IEEETNS46-1627}.
-On the other hand, from Fig. 8 we notice that, the devices of group B have a larger initial IBCs than those of devices of group A. So, there should be pre-existing defects in silicon due to the process of ion implantation, and the abnormal decrease behavior of IBCs of group B devices is an annealing of these defects under ionization irradiation.
-Actually, such an annealing is the so-called injection annealing~\cite{gregory1965injection}, in which the reordering of pre-existing defects is enhanced by the presence of free charge carriers induced by ionization irradiation, due to the change in defect charge state and enhancement of defect mobility~\cite{kimerling1978recombination}.} {Nevertheless, although the MC4741 device response in a bimodal way, the post-irradiation IBCs are still linear correlation with the pre-irradiation ones.}
+On the other hand, from Fig. 8 we notice that, the devices of group B have a larger initial IBCs than those of devices of group A. So, there should be pre-existing defects in silicon of group B devices due to the process of ion implantation, and the abnormal decrease behavior of IBCs of group B devices is an annealing of these defects under ionization irradiation.
+Such an annealing is the so-called injection annealing~\cite{gregory1965injection}, in which the reordering of pre-existing defects is enhanced by the presence of free charge carriers induced by ionization irradiation, due to the change in defect charge states and enhancement of defect mobility~\cite{kimerling1978recombination,song2020defect,song2020origin}.} {Nevertheless, although the MC4741 device response in a bimodal way, the post-irradiation IBCs still {linearly depend on} the pre-irradiation ones.}